-1 Goal Name DH 2.1 Acquire/Rehab - Rental or Owner Units Goal Description During this Action Plan CDBG funds will be used for the rehabilitation of multiple CHT rental units, Dismas House, as well as CEDO's Housing Improvement Program for homeowners.
+1 Goal Name DH 2.1 Acquire/Rehab - Rental or Owner Units Goal Description During this Action Plan CDBG funds will be used for CEDO's Housing Improvement Program for homeowners.
 2 Goal Name DH 1.4 Promote new homeownership buyer assist Goal Description Although no CDBG funds will be allocated, it is anticipated that 5 LMI households will achieve homeownership via the Section 8 Homeownership Program or CHT's Shared Equity Program.
-3 Goal Name DH 2.2 Protect the Vulnerable - Lead Hazard Goal Description During this Action Plan, 37 rental units and 2 homeowner units will receive lead hazard reduction services.
-4 Goal Name DH 1.1 Protect the Vulnerable - New Perm Supp Hous Goal Description Amended: During this Action Plan, no new permanent supportive housing awards were made.
-During this Action Plan, CDBG funds will be provided to assist CHT/STEP acquire/rehabilitate a new facility with expanded capacity.
-5 Goal Name DH1.2 Protect the Vulnerable New Special Need Hsng Goal Description During this Action Plan, no new special needs housing awards were made.
-6 Goal Name DH 1.3 Create New Affordable Housing Goal Description During this Action Plan HOME funds will be used for the rehabilitation and/or construction of new affordable housing.
-The number of units is to be determined.
+3 Goal Name DH 2.2 Protect the Vulnerable - Lead Hazard Goal Description Although no CDBG funds will be allocated during this Action Plan, 40 rental units and 4 homeowner units will receive lead hazard reduction services through the 2021 Lead-Based Paint Hazard Control grant.
+4 Goal Name DH 1.1 Protect the Vulnerable - New Perm Supp Hous Goal Description During this Action Plan, no new awards were made.
+5 Goal Name DH1.2 Protect the Vulnerable New Special Need Hsng Goal Description During this Action Plan, no new awards were made.
+6 Goal Name DH 1.3 Create New Affordable Housing Goal Description During this Action Plan HOME funds will be used for the rehabilitation and/or construction of 3 new affordable housing units.
+CHT will be creating 24 new affordable housing units with CDBG funds.

-7 Goal Name EO 1.1 Support Microenterprises Goal Description During this Action Plan, the City will allocate CDBG funds to three microenterprise programs with a focus on women, refugees, and other small businesses within the NRSA.
+7 Goal Name EO 1.1 Support Microenterprises Goal Description During this Action Plan, the City will allocate CDBG funds to two microenterprise programs, CVOEO-Financial Futures: Micro Business Development and Mercy Connections-Women's Small Business Program, with a focus on women, and other small businesses.
 8 Goal Name EO 1.2 Retain/Create Jobs Goal Description Although no CDBG funds will be allocated, CEDO's Sustainable Economic Development program will deliver revolving loans and technical assistance to larger businesses who will retain or create jobs.
 9 Goal Name EO 1.3 Reduce Economic Barriers - Early Childhood Goal Description During this Action Plan, no new CDBG funds have been allocated to early childhood education programs.
-However, in 2019 two programs, the ECHO Early Learning program and Lund, received CDBG funds over a two year period, so their outcomes will be reported at the end of the 2020 program year.
 10 Goal Name EO 1.4 Reduce Economic Barriers - Access Resources Goal Description During this Action Plan, CDBG funds have been allocated to two workforce development programs and the Volunteer Income Tax Assistance program to reduce barriers to economic resources and opportunities.
-11 Goal Name SL 1.1 Provide Public Services Homeless Goal Description During this Action Plan, CDBG will fund a program to provide services for survivors of domestic violence, as well as provide housing first case management services for persons experiencing homelessness who will receive Shelter + Care vouchers for PSH.
-Amended: In addition, CDBG will fund a long-term housing stability program for refugee communities and a housing community program for individuals coming out of homelessness.
-12 Goal Name SL 1.2 Provide Public Services Goal Description During this Action Plan, no new CDBG funds have been allocated to youth services programs.
-However, in 2019 the Sara Holbrook Community Center received CDBG funds over a two year period, so their outcomes will be reported at the end of the 2020 program year.
+11 Goal Name SL 1.1 Provide Public Services Homeless Goal Description During this Action Plan, CDBG will fund a program to provide permanent housing placement and Housing First case management services for persons experiencing homelessness.
+12 Goal Name SL 1.2 Provide Public Services Goal Description During this Action Plan, CDBG will fund Sara Holbrook Community Center- Elementary Enrichment Program, quality out of school care for students in grades K-5, this is a 2-year program.
+13 Goal Name SL 1.3 Improve Public Facilities & Infrastructure Goal Description During this Action Plan, no new awards were made.
+14 Goal Name SL 1.4 Remediation of Brownfields Goal Description During this Action Plan, CDBG funds have been allocated to brownfield remediation, with a focus on economic development and affordable housing within the NRSA.

-13 Goal Name SL 1.3 Improve Public Facilities & Infrastructure Goal During the 2020 Action Plan, CDBG will fund the renovation of a neighborhood community center and infrastructure and Description Public Facility improvements in the NRSA.
-14 Goal Name SL 1.4 Remediation of Brownfields Goal During this Action Plan, CDBG funds have been allocated to brownfield remediation, with a focus on economic Description development and affordable housing within the NRSA.
-15 Goal Name Planning and Administration Goal To support the capacity of the nonprofit institutional delivery structure in the City; pursue state and federal resources in Description support of City initiatives; implement City planning efforts; administer community and economic development programs; and support fair housing efforts in the City.
+15 Goal Name Planning and Administration Goal To support the capacity of the nonprofit institutional delivery structure in the Description City; pursue state and federal resources in support of City initiatives; implement City planning efforts; administer community and economic development programs; and support fair housing efforts in the City.